Audrey Seguy Basket: £5 (1 item) Sign out

 British Bouldering Championships (seniors only)- a super event for spectators and competitors alike, usually held in July in Sheffield.
 Since 2013, the event follows the international competition format with five qualifying blocs (five minutes on, five minutes off) and three bloc final (4 minutes plus format).
 The winner is the one who reached the top of the most blocs, in the fewest attempts with attempts on bonus holds to split any ties.
 If you can't make it, the event is webcast on bmc.tv

-British Paraclimbing Series - A three event climbing and bouldering competition series for 8 categories of disability.
+British Paraclimbing Series - Open to all aspiring paraclimbers, the BMC and Climb Scotland Paraclimbing Series is a friendly competition aimed at giving people an authentic competitive experience.
 While the events have a fun, festival atmosphere to them and are suitable for beginners, they are also essential for selection onto the British Team.
-The Castle traditionally hosts the first round of the event in March.
+The Castle traditionally hosts the second round of the event in October.

 For seniors, the International Federation for Sport Climbing (IFSC) organise a World Cup for bouldering, lead climbing (known as difficulty) and speed climbing disciplines.
 They also run continental championships and world championships in alternating years.
 The calendar is slightly different for Juniors: they compete in the European Youth Series (bouldering, speed or difficulty), an annual continental championship and an annual world championship.

 You can view the senior events live at ifsc.tv.